Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: System model and Problem formulation

+In this paper, $U_1$ is defined as the weakest user whereas $U_K$ is the strongest user (i.e., $1\leq k<t\leq K$ for (\ref{rtktot})).
+In other words, the channel gains are sorted as $|\h_1|^2 \leq |\h_2|^ \leq \cdots \leq |\h_K|^2$.
 According to the SIC principle, a stronger user (who has better channel gain) can decode the signal of weaker users (who has worse channel gain).
-Define that $U_t$'s channel is stronger than $U_k$'s.
-The data rate of $U_t$ to decode $k$ weaker users can be defined as
+Denote $\kappa_k$ as the interference set when the signal of the $k$-th user is decoding.
+Therefore, the data rate of $U_t$ to decode $k$ weaker users is given by

-After removing the weaker users' signal, $U_t$ can decode its own signal by simply treating strong users' signal as interference.
+where $\Theta_t = \sum_{i = 1}^{K} |\bep_t^H\om_i|^2$ is the interference caused by channel estimation errors.
+After removing the weaker users' signal, $U_t$ can decode its own signal by simply treating other stronger users' signal as interference.
 Therefore, the data rate that $U_t$ to decode its own signal in this stage is given by

-In this paper, we assume that $U_1$ is the weakest user whereas $U_K$ is the strongest user (i.e., $1\leq k<t\leq K$ for (\ref{rtktot})).
-In other words, the channel gains are sorted as $|\h_1|^2 \leq |\h_2|^ \leq \cdots \leq |\h_K|^2$.
-In the considered MISO-NOMA downlink system, assume that all the energy beams can be harvested.
-Therefore, the received power at $D_t$ is given by \cite{chen2013energy}
+In the considered MISO-NOMA downlink system, assume that all the energy beams can be harvested and linear energy harvest strategy is applied \cite{chen2013energy}.
+Therefore, the received power at $D_t$ is given by

 where $\h_{D_t}$ is the channel vector from the BS to $D_t$.
 Denote the BS maximum transmit power by $P_{max}$.
 We have $\sum_{k=1}^{K}|\om_k|^2 \leq P_{max}$.
 Assume that the harvested energy will be totally used to transmit the signal, whereas the circuit needed energy is provided by the battery.
 Therefore, the transmit power of $D_t$ can be represented by